MAD-NTID/project-transformers/levels/ice_14/objectives/total_user_control/description.md

    - "Invalid counter option selected!
 Please select the option 1 or 2"

 3. Your program must show the error message and exit on the invalid actions.
+4. You will need to swap the start and stop variables in for loop when the user select countdown as option

 ***Screenshot***